Why you must look at your B&B competitors

-The more you know about your competitors, the better placed you will be to make decisions about the best way to position and promote your B&B. The more you know about your competitors, the more you can do to make sure that your B&B really does stand out from the crowd.
+The more you know about your competitors, the better placed you will be to make decisions about the best way to position and promote your business.
+The more you know about your competitors, the more you can do to make sure that you really do stand out from the crowd.

 Learning everything about your competitors isn’t something that you just do once.

 You need to put a system in place to ensure you regularly overview their marketing materials, investigate their website and find out exactly what they’re up to.
 Then twice a year block out time when you can concentrate on reviewing everything you’ve learnt about your competitors and discover whether or not they’ve raised the bar.

 Whilst you don’t want to be counting how many cars they have in their car park, stalk them on social media or be constantly looking for their guest reviews, you do need to take the time to seriously evaluate your competitors.